Peptic Ulcer Disease

 The two most common causes of peptic ulcers are:

-- Use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.
+- Use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen.

 H. pylori and NSAIDs break down the stomach or intestine's protective mucus layer.